 The easiest way to enroll in the NJBEST 529 College Savings Plan is online.
 The process should take a few minutes to complete if you’ve gathered the following details about yourself and your beneficiary.

 - Social Security or tax identification numbers

-It’ll also help to have your banking information at hand if you’re making your $25 minimum opening contribution electronically.
+It’ll also help to have your banking information, account number and bank routing number, at hand if you’re making your $25 minimum opening contribution electronically.

 How Much Does New Jersey’s 529 Plan Cost?

-Each portfolio in the NJBEST 529 College Savings plan charges a total annual asset-based fee that currently ranges from 0.14% to 0.89%.
+Each portfolio in the NJBEST 529 College Savings plan charges a total annual asset-based fee that currently ranges from 0.04% to 0.71%.
 It is not paid directly out of your pocket, but rather factored out of operating expenses associated with your portfolio option.
 So your account bears a prorated share.
-Nonetheless, the fees for this plan range from very low to moderately high compared to investment options in plans that other states sponsor.
+The fees for this plan range from very low to moderately high compared to investment options in plans that other states sponsor.

 Tax Benefits of the NJBEST 529 College Savings Plan